RN-to-BSN: Frequently Asked Questions

 If you’re just starting out in your college education, you can jump right into a BSN program.
-But the majority of working registered nurses who want to advance, enroll in the RN-to-BSN because this bridge program allows them to jump ahead and graduate with a bachelor’s degree after only two or less years of school.
+But the majority of working registered nurses who want to advance, enroll in the RN-to-BSN because this bridge program allows them to jump ahead and graduate with a bachelor’s degree after only two or

-We’ve compiled a list of practical questions for working nurses and students who are interested in the RN-to-BSN, but need more information in order to make an informed decision about their future.
+We’ve compiled a list of practical questions for working nurses and students who are interested in the

 - Critical thinking: You’ll need to assess the status of patients and determine the best course of action to treat them.